GitauHarrison/search-functionality-in-flask/README.md

 ## Testing

-Unfortunately, a live demo with Elasticsearch is not available.
+Unfortunately, the search functionality may not work in the [demo link](https://search-feature-flask.onrender.com).
 Payment is required to enable such a service, which at the moment is not really necessary.
 You can run the application in your local machine to test it out.

 - Clone this repo: